 Well!

-There are three main problems that TCI units succumb to after years of reliable service:
+There are four main problems that TCI units succumb to after years of reliable service:

 1) bad solder joints on some of the internal components (known as "cold solder joints") result in the component pieces coming loose from the circuit board, and thus they can no longer perform their function reliably (or at all).

-2) component failure......a blow-up capacitor, a fried transistor, a burned circuit trace, etc. This situation can develop if you have a short-circuit in your electrical system, or hook up your battery or jumper cables incorrectly, etc. TCI units do not like "big blue sparks" in the electrical system (except at the spark plugs, of course!).
+2) component failure......a blown-up transistor, a burned circuit trace, etc. This situation can develop if you have a short-circuit in your electrical system, or hook up your battery or jumper cables incorrectly, etc. TCI units do not like "big blue sparks" in the electrical system (except at the spark plugs, of course!).

 Bad solder joints can be repaired by someone who is skilled at that sort of diagnosis and repair, and even individual circuit components can be replaced, but it's tough to find someone in the modern world of "pitch-and-plug" skill-sets who actually has the skill and patience to do this type of work.
 Yamaha gave absolutely "zero" electrical specifications for checking the condition of the TCI units, besides the afore-mentioned "check everything else first" type of diagnosis.

-All of the XJ-series TCI units are of the "4RO" style as described in the above article.
+All of the XJ-series TCI units are of the "4R0" style as described in the above article.

 And if the above isn't enough, if you feel the need to get medieval with your TCI unit, well, then it doesn't get much better than this: